Datttta/My_Notes/New words.md

 1. vain (she is very vain)
 2. riffraff
 3. comb (I'm going to comb my hair before going out.)
+4. put on (She put on a wonderful meal for us.)

 === *Nuevas Palabras* ===